Frida Kahlo Fans

 (1898-1951), Adriana (1902-1968), Frida (1907-1954) and Cristina (1908-1964).

 When Matilde became pregnant with Frida, she had just lost her only son who died of pneumonia just days after birth.
 After giving birth to Frida, Matilde was too ill to care for or even to feed her newborn daughter.
 Frida had to be breastfed by an Indian wet-nurse whom the Kahlo's hired for that specific purpose.
 This may be the reason that Frida never formed a strong mother-daughter bond with her mother.
 Frida's wet-nurse experience was the inspiration for her 1937 painting "My Nurse & I".
-The wet-nurse was eventually fired for drinking while feeding Frida.
+The wet-nurse was eventually fired for drinking on the job.

 At age 6, Frida was struck with polio affecting the use of her right leg.
 Her leg grew very thin, and her foot was stunted in its growth.
 During her nine month convalescence, her father made sure that she regularly exercised the muscles in her leg and foot.
 Despite their efforts, her leg and foot remained deformed.
 Frida attempted to hide it by wearing pants, long skirts or two pairs of socks on her right foot.
 She was cruelly nicknamed "peg-leg Frida" by her childhood classmates.